Median Hourly Earnings

 Students entering the college with current EMT, CRT (EMT-I) or paramedic (EMT-P) certifications can earn college credit for emergency medical services courses with the appropriate documentation.
 Students with these certificates who are requesting college credit must complete and submit a Request for College Credit for Emergency Medical Technician Training form to admissions.

 The readmission of a previously-admitted and enrolled student is dependent upon the space available in the program.
-In order to receive consideration for readmission, you must complete and submit the required forms in the health professions admission information packet by the last Friday in June.
+In order to receive consideration for readmission, you must complete and submit the required forms in the admission packet by the last Friday in June.